A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Data-efficient Learning

 \subsection{Comparative Analysis of Data Sampling and Subset Selection}

-Data-efficient learning is necessary when real-world applications have constrained limited training resources.
+Data-efficient learning is necessary when real-world applications have limited training resources.
 During the optimization of the model, data efficient learning can be achieved by performing data sampling or subset selection with budget constraints.
 Table~\ref{ac_efficient} shows the test accuracy of some data sampling and subset selection methods under various budget restrictions.
-If a model is trained for $T$ epochs on a dataset that has $N$ samples without a budget restriction, then when there is a budget constraint $B \in [0, 1]$, the budget $B$ is typically used to limit (1) the number of training epochs to $T \times B$ (in scan-SGD\cite{2021_BMVC_importanceSampling}), (2) the number of samples per epoch to $N \times B$ (in p-SGD\cite{chang2017active}, c-SGD\cite{chang2017active}, SB\cite{jiang2019accelerating}, OSGD\cite{kawaguchi2020ordered}, and unif-SGD\cite{2021_BMVC_importanceSampling}), or (3) the number of samples during entire training epochs to $N \times B$ (in all subset selection methods).
-Comparing (2) and (3), the former's selected samples change across training epochs, \ie the model could see all N data throughout the training epochs, while the latter's is fixed, \ie it only sees the selected $N \times B$ data.
-As can be seen in Table~\ref{ac_efficient}, data sampling methods and subset selection methods have comparable performance given comparable computation power budgets.
-However, if the storage budget is limited, such as for the continuous learning task, subset selection methods are applicable.
+If a model is trained for $T$ epochs on a dataset that has $N$ samples without a budget restriction, then when there is a budget constraint $B \in [0, 1]$, the budget $B$ is typically used to limit (1) the number of training epochs to $T \times B$ (in scan-SGD~\cite{2021_BMVC_importanceSampling}), (2) the number of samples per epoch to $N \times B$ (in p-SGD~\cite{chang2017active}, c-SGD~\cite{chang2017active}, SB~\cite{jiang2019accelerating}, OSGD~\cite{kawaguchi2020ordered}, unif-SGD~\cite{2021_BMVC_importanceSampling}, and adaptive subset selection methods \cite{mirzasoleiman2020coresets, killamsetty2021grad, killamsetty2021glister}), (3) the number of samples during entire training epochs to $N \times B$ (in one-shot subset selection methods, such as forgetting events~\cite{toneva2018empirical}).
+Comparing (2) and (3), the subset selected by the former varies with the training epochs, \ie the model can see all N data throughout the training epochs, while the subset selected by the latter can be fixed, \ie it can see only a selected number of $N \times B$ data.
+For a more visual illustration, we set $B=0.3$ and sampled the original CIFAR-10 dataset using data sampling